Services for Private Clients & Charities

 At a time when the healthcare system is under increased strain, access to public services are restricted and people are feeling socially isolated, it is more important than ever, that we try to preserve independence and safety within the home.

-Through embracing technology The OT Practice is able to deliver a significant scope of occupational therapy services remotely.
+Currently, being able to deliver care remotely is essential to ensure clients can continue to receive therapy, whilst minimising risk of COVID-19 transmission.
+Through embracing technology, The OT Practice are able to deliver a significant scope of occupational therapy services remotely.
 We can deliver services to private clients and their families, charities who are seeking support for beneficiaries, legal practices/advocates or any organisation supporting an individual.

 Services we are delivering remotely